pbk0/toolcraft/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions!
+Please note that all contributors must sign our [Contributor License Agreement (CLA)](CLA.md) before their contributions can be accepted.
+This ensures clear ownership and licensing of all project contributions.

+By contributing to this project, you assign all rights to your contributions to SpikingNeurons and agree that you have no claim to ownership of the contributions.

 ## Changelog